San Marcos Growers LogoSan Marcos Growers

 This parentage of this beautiful plant was a bit of a mystery in the succulent world until November 12, 2004 when Myron Kimnach, a renowned Echeveria expert, author and past director of the Huntington Botanic Garden, posted on the Yahoo Crassulaceae group that he believed this selected plant was closely related to E. colorata forma brandtii.
 He suggested that it be listed as Echeveria colorata 'Mexican Giant', noting that this cultivar name seems valid as it was the first name published with a description, as it appeared in the 1997/98 Thornwood Gardens catalog put out by Max Holmes of Stranthalbyn, South Australia.
 This is the name that was later used in the book "Echeveria Cultivars" by Lorraine (Rudolf) Schulz and Attila Kapitany.
 Echeveria colorata forma brandtii is found growing in Jalisco, Mexico at around 6,800 feet elevation.
 The specific epithet 'colorata', Latin for "colored", likely is in reference to the flush of red in the new grow and the older leaves.
 Our plants were initially produced in the laboratory (tissue culture) by Longview Horticulture in Longwarry, Victoria, Australia but after first receiving this plant in 2008 we have continued to grow it from leaf cuttings taken from stock plants.

-This information about Echeveria colorata 'Mexican Giant' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Echeveria colorata 'Mexican Giant' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]